$6M of Measure C money going towards a railroad underpass in central Fresno

-FRESNO, California (KGPE) – Funding is approved to design a railroad underpass in central Fresno at Blackstone and McKinley.
+FRESNO, California (KSEE) – Funding is approved to design a railroad underpass in central Fresno at Blackstone and McKinley.

 The project is being supported by $6 million from Measure C and will allow the City of Fresno to begin the design process and environmental studies.
 The plan to create double grade railroad separation was announced by Fresno County Supervisor Steve Brandau on Facebook